lebebr01/pdfsearch/README.md

 ## [1] "values and the absence in a specific time window can still          It is common to analyze data from repeated measures design"
 ```

+The location of the keyword match, including page number and line number, and the actual line of text are returned by default.

 ### Surrounding lines of text
 It may be useful to extract not just the line of text that the keyword is found in, but also surrounding text to have additional context when looking at the keyword results.
 This can be added by using the argument `surround_lines` as follows: